cwmyers/FunctionalTraining/README.md

 ## Completing the exercises

 I've keep this quite simple.
-Everything you need is in `src/main/scala/App.scala`.
-Go nuts.
+There are four packages, covering the areas we will be covering in this course.
+Have fun.
+Remember the types are the gateway to the solution.
+Avoid mutability at all costs.